 1. Install Asset CleanUpThe method to install Asset CleanUp is very simple.
-Just search for Asset CleanUp directly in the WordPress Admin Dashboard and install it.
+Just search for Asset CleanUp directly in the WordPress Dashboard and install it.

 If downloading manually, the plugin address is: https://wordpress.org/plugins/wp-asset-clean-up/